Skrishna321567/Remindly/README.md

 homework remainder app
 # Team name
 SNS
-# team members
+# Team members
-Swathi Krishna P S
+Swathi Krishna P S,
 Sreeva V G
 # Project description
 We are trying to create a reminder app which reminds about hoeworks to students.